Christmas – Working Ghosts

 Well, that’s not quite true.

 It’s a day that — more than most — may have marked the gap between the wealthy and working classes.
-And, as such, you may find opportunities for ghost research on or around Christmas Day, especially at 19th-century factory sites.
+As such, you may find opportunities for ghost research on or around Christmas Day, especially at 19th-century factory sites.

-Personally, I’d never place ghost hunting above family celebrations.
-So, I might investigate during the days leading up to Christmas, or immediately after… but not on the day itself.
+Personally, I’d never prioritize ghost hunting over family celebrations.
+So, I might investigate during the days leading up to Christmas or immediately after, but not on the day itself.

 On the other hand, if your family doesn’t celebrate on Christmas Eve or Christmas Day, these may be ideal opportunities for experimental research.